 After graduating from Cate, Rick majored in history at Stanford and then served as a social worker in New York City.
 He joined the National Teacher Corps and taught middle school in upstate New York while earning a Master of Education.
 Later he earned a law degree from George Washington University, graduating magna cum laude.

 Rick became a field attorney for the National Labor Relations Board, and, several years later, senior vice president of administration for Amfac, Inc., a Hawaii-based corporation with businesses ranging from agriculture to real estate.
 He returned to public service in 1991 when he was appointed chief deputy insurance commissioner for the state of California, a post in which he served as the Insurance Department’s chief operating officer.
 He later served as CEO of Care West Insurance Company, until he was re-appointed chief deputy insurance commissioner in 2003.

-Currently he serves as chairman of the board of directors of Redwood Trust, Inc., a publicly-traded real estate investment trust.
-Rick has been Cate’s Alumni Council president, president of the Board (1999-2004), and chairman of the Board (2010-2012).
+Rick recently retired as chairman of the board of directors of Redwood Trust, Inc., a publicly-traded real estate investment trust.
+He has served as Cate’s Alumni Council president, president of the Board (1999-2004),and chairman of the Board (2010-2012).
 In 2005, Cate honored him with its Distinguished Alumnus Award.

 Dan Emmett was born in Los Angeles, California and received his B.A. from Stanford and J.D. from Harvard.
 He served as a law clerk for the U.S. Court of Appeals in San Francisco from 1964-1965 before becoming a Local Courts Commissioner for the Republic of Malawi, Central Africa.
 Upon returning to the States he joined the law firm Paul, Hastings, Janofsky and Walker and worked there until 1970, when he co-founded Mochtar, Karuwin and Komar, a law firm in Jakarta, Indonesia.